 KPI Rating Implications Good Criteria The Supplier is meeting or exceeding the Service Level target.
 Performance Failure Remedies N/A Service Credits None.
 Approaching Target Criteria The Supplier is close to meeting the Service Level target.
-Performance Failure Remedies No formal action required although the Department reserves the right to request a Rectification Plan from the Supplier where either; subsequent 'Approaching Target' measures are received for any single Service Level, or more than one measure of 'Approaching Target' is received in any single reporting period.
+Performance Failure Remedies No formal action required although the Department reserves right to request a Rectification Plan from the Supplier where either; subsequent 'Approaching Target' measures are receifor any single Service Level, or more than one measure of 'Approaching Target' is received in any single reporting periods.
 Service Credits None.
-Requires Improvement CriteriaThe performance of the Supplier is below that of the Service Level target.Performance Failure RemediesThe Supplier will be required to submit, for the Department's approval, a Rectification Plan setting out the identified cause and lessons learnt plus proposed resolutions, with the intention of improving future performance against the Service Level.The Department reserves the right to implement interim performance measures and/or milestones to monitor the implementation of the Improvement Plan.If a Rectification Plan is not in place, or, in the Departments reasonable opinion, has not been progressed to a satisfactory standard, the Department may withhold or restrict the award of any future call-off contracts.Service CreditsThe Supplier does not receive a rating of 'Approaching Target' or 'Good' for the subsequent Service Level measure, then it will be considered a Service Level Failure, and the Service Credit will be upheld.

-Criteria The performance of the Supplier is significantly below that of the Service Level target and is deemed a Critical Service Level Failure Performance Failure Remedies The Supplier will be required to submit, for the Department's approval, a Rectification Plan setting out the identified cause and lessons learnt plus proposed resolutions, with the intention of improving future performance against the Service Level.
-Inadequate The Department reserves the right to implement interim performance measures and/or milestones to monitor the implementation of the Rectification Plan.
+Requires Improvement Criteria The performance of the Supplier is below that of the Service Level target.
+Performance Failure Remedies The Supplier will be required to submit, for the Department's approval, a Rectification Plan setting out the identified cause and lessons learnt plus proposed resolutions, with the intention of improving future performance against the Service Level.
+The Department reserves the right to implement interim performance measures and/or milestones to monitor the implementation of the Improvement Plan.
 If a Rectification Plan is not in place, or, in the Departments reasonable opinion, has not been progressed to a satisfactory standard, the Department may withhold or restrict the award of any future call-off contracts.
+Service Credits The Department reserves the right to issue a suspended Service Credit.
+If the Supplier does not receive a rating of 'Approaching Target' or 'Good' for the subsequent Service Level measure, then it will be considered a Service Level Failure, and the Service Credit will be upheld.

+Criteria

+The performance of the Supplier is significantly below that of the Service Level target and is deemed a Critical Service Level Failure

+Performance Failure Remedies

+Inadequate

+The Supplier will be required to submit, for the Department's approval, a Rectification Plan setting out the identified cause and lessons learnt plus proposed resolutions, with the intention of improving future performance against the Service Level.

+The Department reserves the right to implement interim performance measures and/or milestones to monitor the implementation of the Rectification Plan.

+If a Rectification Plan is not in place, or, in the Departments reasonable opinion, has not been progressed to a satisfactory standard, the Department may withhold or restrict the award of any future call-off contracts.

+Service Credits

-Service Credits It will be considered a Critical Service Level Failure, and the Department reserves the right to issue a Service Credit.
+It will be considered a Critical Service Level Failure, and the Department reserves the right to issue a Service Credit.